greenboxal/doggohub/doc/development/what_requires_downtime.md

 ## Renaming Columns

-Renaming columns requires downtime as running GitLab instances will continue using the old column name until a new version is deployed.
+Renaming columns requires downtime as running DoggoHub instances will continue using the old column name until a new version is deployed.
 This can result in the instance producing errors, which in turn can impact the user experience.